 For the love of the four legged friends we adore and those who need to be given a second chance for a good life.

 ALL Creatures Matter Rescue is here to help animals in need and ensure they get the care they deserve.
+Currently we are a small breed rescue but will take in larger dogs if fosters are available.
 We then place them with carefully screened, loving families.
 There are many animals in the world without homes and millions are killed every year!
 This is unacceptable.
 ACM takes in as many dogs as possible who are either on "death row", from puppy mills or relinquished by their owners.
 They will be housed in a home where they will get individualized attention and care until they are adopted.
 ACM plans to open a sanctuary where ALL types of animals can live out their lives in safety.
 With limited funds and space, we've started with dogs, but soon ACM will be saving dogs, cats, birds, farm animals, etc.

 The welfare of these animals is of the utmost importance, therefore, an application and references will be required for adoption.
 They will be spayed or neutered, given all shots, micro-chipped, dewormed and tested for heartworm disease before leaving the rescue.
 In addition, we provide any needed medical attention the animal might require regardless of the costs.
 No animal will ever be euthanized in this rescue over money or inconvenience!